-Discover one of the most beautiful and undiscovered pockets of Borneo, stepping off the beaten track and into the heart of an important conservation area.
+By volunteering on a wildlife conservation project in Borneo, you will discover one of the most beautiful and undiscovered pockets of the island, stepping off the beaten track and into the heart of an important conservation area.
 Help to conserve a proliferation of wildlife including orangutans, pygmy elephants, proboscis monkeys, macaques, singing gibbons and sun bears – not to mention the birds! –through protecting and regenerating their jungle environment.

 Habitat destruction has led to a rapid decline in many of Borneo's species.
 This inspiring project helps in a twofold way:

 1) Planting trees to regenerate the jungle.
 Increased jungle coverage means that more creatures can live and survive in the wild.
 This involves planting trees, clearing weeds and growing saplings.
 This is incredibly rewarding, as just after a few short hours you will see the amazing work that you have done.

 2) Spend time out on the beautiful river, monitoring the wildlife that you see in the area from the boat.
 Sightings are noted down, and the information shared with the local wildlife authorities.
 Seeing orangutans swinging through the trees, elephants grazing and macaques leaping through the branches is quite incredible.
 This is crucial work so that it is understood how many species are in the area, and in what sort of quantities - and thus help preserve the area's conservation status.

 In addition to these principal daily activities, other tasks and activities can include community and education, a jungle trek and a visit to the world famous Sepilok orangutan rehabilitation centre.
 You will also be taken to the Borneo Sun Bear Conservation Centre and Rainforest Discovery day to round off your trip.

 You will be staying in local guest houses throughout this project.
 Meals are provided either by your guest house hosts or by members of the local community.
 Food is delicious and varied, and are a real highlight to the trip.